Revisiting Discrete Soft Actor-Critic: Improvements of SAC Failure Modes

 Fig.~\ref{fig_entropy_improvements_analysis} shows the training curves to demonstrate how the entropy penalty mitigates the failure mode of policy drastic change.
-In Fig.~\ref{subfig_improve_entropy}, the entropy of discrete SAC (the purple curve) drops quickly and the policy falls into a local optimum at the early training stage.
-Later, the policy stops improving and even suffers from performance deterioration as shown in the purple curves in Fig.~\ref{subfig_improve_qvalue} and Fig.~\ref{subfig_improve_return}.
+In Fig.~\ref{subfig_improve_entropy}, the entropy of discrete SAC (the blue curve) drops quickly, and the policy falls into a local optimum at the early training stage.
+Later, the policy stops improving and even suffers from performance deterioration, as shown in the blue curves in Fig.~\ref{subfig_improve_qvalue} and Fig.~\ref{subfig_improve_return}.

 On the contrary, our proposed method (i.e., discrete SAC with entropy-penalty) demonstrates better stability than discrete SAC.
-As shown in Fig.~\ref{subfig_improve_entropy}, with entropy penalty, the policy changes smoothly during training.
-Consequently, compared with discrete SAC, the policy in our approach can keep improving during the whole training stage and does not suffer from performance drop at the later training stage (the red curves in Fig.~\ref{subfig_improve_qvalue} and Fig.~\ref{subfig_improve_return}).
+As shown in Fig.~\ref{subfig_improve_qvar}, entropy penalty effectively constrains the sharpness of Q function, as a result, the policy changes smoothly during training (Fig.~\ref{subfig_improve_entropy}).
+Consequently, compared with discrete SAC, the policy in our approach can keep improving during the whole training stage and does not suffer from a performance drop at the later training stage (the red curves in Fig.~\ref{subfig_improve_qvalue} and Fig.~\ref{subfig_improve_return}).

+It is worth noting that, since the instability in training mainly manifests as the existence of policy entropy term in optimization, imposing constraints in the entropy space is more effective than constraints in the policy space.
+Other common methods, such as the KL penalty, limit the magnitude of policy updates and impose additional restrictions on policy updates.
+This is proved in experiments: KL penalty (the yellow curve) cannot effectively constrain the rise in Q variance (Fig.~\ref{subfig_improve_qvar}) and the decrease in entropy (Fig.~\ref{subfig_improve_entropy}).
+Consequently, the final Q-value and score of the KL penalty are lower than those with the entropy penalty, with a difference of 12\% and 23\%, respectively.

+The entropy-penalty term $\frac{1}{2} \mathbb{E}_{s_{t} \sim D} ([ \mathbb{E}_{a_{t} \sim \pi_{\phi_{old}}} [- \log(\pi_{\phi_{old}}) ] - \mathbb{E}_{a_{t} \sim \pi_{\phi}} [ - \log(\pi_{\phi})])^{2}$, in conjunction with the temperature $\alpha$, jointly regulates the exploration of policy.
+Different from other trust region methods such as KL constraint~\citep{bach2015trpo} or clipping surrogate objective~\citep{schulman2017ppo}, our method penalizes the change of action entropy between old and new policies to address policy instability during training.
+By adding regularization in entropy space instead of policy space, our method can mitigate the drastic changes of policy entropy while maintaining the inherent exploratory ability of discrete SAC (as shown in Fig.~\ref{subfig_improve_entropy}, the policy entropy changes smoothly.
+It keeps at a relatively high value to encourage exploration).

-\subsection{Double average Q-learning with Q-clip}
+\subsection{Double Average Q-learning with Q-clip}

-While several approaches\cite{ciosek2019oac,pan2020softmax} have been proposed to reduce underestimation bias, they are not straightforward to be applied to discrete SAC due to the use of Gaussian distribution.
+While several approaches\citep{ciosek2019oac,pan2020softmax} have been proposed to reduce underestimation bias, they are not straightforward to be applied to discrete SAC due to the use of Gaussian distribution.
 In this section, we introduce a novel variant of double Q-learning to mitigate the underestimation bias for discrete SAC.